 , a homegrown tale based on the Prohibition-era Lake Erie bootlegging trade.

 20 Queen St.

-> The acoustically superb, 1930s-era Capitol Theatre is the perfect venue for live theatre productions, especially since its recent renovation, complete with new, comfortable seating.
-There are musical performances all year, along with summer theatre, right in the heart of historic Port Hope.
+The acoustically superb, 1930s-era Capitol Theatre is the perfect venue for live theatre productions, especially since its recent renovation, complete with new, comfortable seating.
+This season’s offerings include a drama, a mystery, a comedy and a musical, right in the heart of historic Port Hope.

-> Port Stanley Festival Theatre
+Port Stanley Festival Theatre